metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 ## New account notification emails

 When people log in to Metabase for the first time via SSO, Metabase will automatically create an account for them, which will trigger an email notification to Metabase administrators.
-If you don't want these notifications to be sent, you can toggle off the turn this toggle off at the bottom of the Authentication page.
+If you don't want these notifications to be sent, you can toggle them off at the bottom of the Authentication page.

 ## Example code using SAML